internetarchive/brozzler/job-conf.rst

 +========+==========+=========+
 | number | no       | *none*  |
 +--------+----------+---------+
 Time limit in seconds.
-If not specified, there no time limit.
+If not specified, there is no time limit.
 Time limit is enforced at the seed level.
 If a time limit is specified at the top level, it is inherited by each seed as described above, and enforced individually on each seed.